coolusername244/AMH-Beauty/README.md

 ### Acknowledgements

-With all of this being something i'd never even thought i'd be doing at the beginning of 2020, my wife's continued support to try something new while has made it all possible.
+With all of this being something i'd never even thought i'd be doing at the beginning of 2020, my wife's continued support has made it all possible.

 [Stackoverflow](https://stackoverflow.com/) has been there for me (and what seems like countless others) during times of need.